SeisComP/seiscomp/doc/base/management.rst

 **shell**

-  Starts the interactive :ref:`SeisComP shell <system-management-shell>`, an approach to make configuration and manipulation of bindings more easy.
+  Starts the interactive :ref:`seiscomp shell <system-management-shell>`, an approach to make configuration and manipulation of bindings more easy.

 **enable** [module list]